Iran’s president orders country to suspend cooperation with UN nuclear watchdog IAEA

 Satellite images from Planet Labs PBC analyzed by The Associated Press show Iranian officials at Fordo on Monday likely examining the damage caused by American bunker busters.
 Trucks could be seen in the images, as well as at least one crane and an excavator at tunnels on the site.
 That corresponded to images shot Sunday by Maxar Technologies similarly showing the ongoing work.

-Amir Vahdat in Tehran, Iran, and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Stephanie Liechtenstein in Vienna, Amir Vahdat and Nasser Karimi in Tehran, Iran, and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.